 e2fsckdetermines that there is a problem with the filesystem, it prompts you to fix problems as they are found during each test:

 e2fsck 1.45.6 (20-Mar-2020) ext2fs_open2: Bad magic number in super-block e2fsck: Superblock invalid, trying backup blocks...
 Resize inode not valid.
 Recreate<y>?

 Press enter to automatically attempt to fix the problems.

 After the filesystem check completes, any problems detected should be fixed.
-Try rebooting the Linode from the Cloud Manager.
+Try rebooting the Compute Instance from the Cloud Manager.
 If

-e2fsckfixed the issues, the Linode should boot normally.
+e2fsckfixed the issues, the instance should boot normally.

 The Finnix recovery distribution is based on Debian, so you can use the